Tutorial for WJ Mr Tyranus Gen1 (2021)

 Always use the smallest wires to make your install easier.
 There can be big differences between one wire type and another for the same AWG specs.
 PTFE Wires with the smallest OD are recommended such as those sold at The Saber Armory.
 A good wire management is also required, routing wires properly helps a lot saving space.

 These instructions will not cover how to wire the soundboard, make sure to learn how to by reading the manual.
+We have also typical soundboards wiring available in the Padawan Tutorials.
 Always test your install along the way!
 Verifying that everything works after important steps is better than having to dismount everything because something wasn’t wired properly.

 Quick Install Guide – Gen1 hilt